camunda-community-hub/micronaut-camunda-platform-7/README.md

 * The REST API is by default available at `/engine-rest`, e.g. to get the engine name use `GET /engine-rest/engine`.
 * See [Configuration Properties](#properties) on how to enable basic authentication for REST, create a default user, or disable the redirect.
 * Enabling the REST API or the Webapps impacts the startup time.
 Depending on your hardware it increases by around 500-1000 milliseconds.

+## Process Engine Plugins
+Every bean that implements the interface `org.camunda.bpm.engine.impl.cfg.ProcessEnginePlugin` is automatically added to the process engine's configuration on start.

+You can either annotate your class with `@javax.inject.Singleton` or implement a bean factory with `@io.micronaut.context.annotation.Factory` and add one or more methods annotated with a bean scope annotation.

 ## Custom Process Engine Configuration
 With the following bean it's possible to customize the process engine configuration: